Local reminiscence in the PXP model: The state

-Another quantity that inherently captures the difference between ergodic and scarred dynamics is the entanglement entropy $S(t)$, defined in Eq.~\eqref{eq:ententr}, that we compute by considering the subsystem $\mathcal{S}$ to be left half of the chain, comprising sites $[1, L/2]$ (with $L$ even), and $\bar{\mathcal{S}}$ as the right half, comprising sites $[L/2 + 1, L]$.
+Subsequently, we analyze the entanglement entropy $S(t)$, defined in Eq.~\eqref{eq:ententr}, that we compute by considering the subsystem $\mathcal{S}$ to be left half of the chain, comprising sites $[1, L/2]$ (with $L$ even), and $\bar{\mathcal{S}}$ as the right half, comprising sites $[L/2 + 1, L]$.
 In Fig.~\ref{fig:sketch_theta+}(e), we report the dynamics for fixed $L = 20$ and different values of $\theta$.
 For $\theta = 0$, the dynamics is ergodic, as evidenced by a linear growth of the entanglement entropy followed by saturation to a volume-law plateau~\cite{papic2022weak}.
 As $\theta$ increases towards $\frac{\pi}{2}$, this behavior gradually changes: the entropy growth becomes associated with scarred dynamics, which is non-ergodic and does not exhibit saturation to a plateau.
 In the intermediate regime, the entanglement entropy reaches values that are comparable in magnitude to those observed in the non-ergodic, scarred regime.
 However, its temporal behavior more closely resembles that of the ergodic regime, displaying a feature akin to a plateau.
 Unlike the ergodic case, though, this plateau is not stationary but exhibits oscillations over time.
 Its scaling with the size can be appreciated in Fig.~\ref{fig:sketch_theta+}(f), in which the entanglement dynamics is reported for fixed $\theta=\pi/4$ and varying system sizes $L$.
 As the system size increases, the entanglement entropy also increases.
 As shown in the inset, rescaling both time and entanglement entropy by the system size $L$ leads to a data collapse, indicating a scaling behavior of the form $S(t, L) \sim L \, f\left(\frac{t}{L}\right)$.
 This suggests a volume-law growth of entanglement.
 However, unlike in ergodic quantum systems, where the entropy saturates to a thermal plateau at long times, here the entropy continues to exhibit oscillations.
-This indicates that, despite sharing some qualitative features with ergodic dynamics, the dynamics remains non-ergodic.
+This suggests that, although the dynamics exhibits certain characteristics typically associated with ergodic behavior, it cannot yet be classified as ergodic.
+At the system sizes accessible in this study, the evidence remains insufficient to unambiguously establish ergodicity.